Tuesday, April 17, 2012

 Louise who has been pulled from school decides to spend her time "snooping" on Morgan.
 She wants to know who he is, because he's so different from anyone who has ever stayed at the boardinghouse.
 However, Louise's snooping reveals secrets she's not prepared for, about her mother, about herself, and about the world.

 Looking back on this event, almost 52 years later, it seems almost incredible that a little 6 year old black girl would need a contingent of federal agents to see that she got to school unharmed.
-It's hard to believe people held these views and that some still do.
+It's hard to believe people held these views but it's even more disturbing that many still do hold onto racial prejudice.
 My Mother The Cheerleader provides readers the opportunity to try to understand the views people held in 1960 about race and civil rights and does so very effectively.
 These people were judges, lawyers, teachers, mothers, fathers and children, and just like anyone else living in the United States in 1960.
 Some were outstanding citizens, while others were just ordinary folk.

-We are treated to the southern white view of desegregation when Pauline violently argues with Morgan about why black children shouldn't be attending white schools.
+The southern white view of desegregation is portrayed through the character of Louise's mother, Pauline who violently argues with Morgan about why black children shouldn't be attending white schools.
 Her prejudice, like those of her peers, goes much deeper though and doesn't just include black people.
 When Pauline is attacked and Louise goes to the home of their black cook, Charlotte Dupree, for help, the reader learns why each race can't help the other, even if they wanted to, even in deadly circumstances, simply because of the class restrictions in place at that time.
 What would be needed is an act of supreme courage, to go against the conventions of society at that time.
 And we come to see what happens to those in the segregated South, who believe all men are created equal, and who stand up for that belief.
 All of these are teachable moments, woven seamlessly into this brilliant story by author, Robert Sharenow.

-One of the elements I especially liked about this novel was the depth of characterization.
-While some of the characters are stereotypical, (there's the typical "red-necks" and earthy no-nonsense black maid) it still works because the characters are believable.
-Each person, Pauline, Louise, Charlotte Dupree, Morgan Miller and even minor characters, are well drawn and yet are not what they seem to be.
-For example, Louise's mother, Pauline is the stereotypical single mother; lazy, not a good mother to her child, a heavy drinker, and "loose" around men.
+The author includes many realistic characters in the novel.
+While some of the characters are stereotypical, (there's the typical "red-necks" and earthy no-nonsense black maid) they are believable.
+Each person, Pauline, Louise, Charlotte Dupree, Morgan Miller and even minor characters, are well drawn, having depth.
+For example, Louise's mother, Pauline is the stereotypical single mother; lazy, not a good mother to her child, a heavy drinker, and a woman who becomes involved with men.
 She is loud, self-absorbed, and vain.
-Yet we learn later on in the novel that she is not really what she appears to be on the outside - she has compassion and really does love Louise.
+Yet later on in the novel Pauline is shown to care for her daughter Louise and to have compassion.

-There is the wonderful theme of courage throughout the novel, not just on the part of Ruby Bridges, but also in the characters of Morgan Miller and surprisingly - or maybe not, Pauline Collins.
+There is the wonderful theme of courage throughout the novel, not just on the part of Ruby Bridges, but also in the characters of Morgan Miller and surprisingly, depending on how she is viewed by the reader, Pauline Collins.
 Courageous acts come in all sizes and ways.

 Book Details: